 I’ve only dreamed about visiting the Christkindl markets in Germany, but you can now enjoy a similar experience right here in Texas.

-You’ll want to head to Arlington, Texas, just steps away from where the Texas Rangers play ball.
-Yes, the Christkindl market is set up on the sidewalks outside the ballpark and features the most amazing traditional German foods (oh, the strudel), authentic shopping, and entertainment for kids and adults.
+You’ll want to head to Arlington, Texas.
+The Christkindl market features the most amazing traditional German foods (oh, the strudel), authentic shopping, and entertainment for kids and adults.

 We’ve attended twice, and though it might be chilly outside, hot German mulled cider will warm you right up!